poseidon-framework/poseidon-framework.github.io/trident.md

                            This means the output will not be a Poseidon package.
   --minimal                Should the output Poseidon package be reduced to a
                            necessary minimum?
-  --preservePyml           Should the output Poseidon package mimic the input
+  --preserve               Should the output Poseidon package mimic the input
                            package?
+Only works for a singular source package!
                            With this option some fields of the source package's POSEIDON.yml file, its README file and its CHANGELOG file (if available) are copied to the output package.
-Only works for a singular source package.
+                           The order of .janno file columns and .bib file entries are also preserved.
   -z,--zip                 Should the resulting genotype- and snp-files be
                            gzipped?
   -o,--outPackagePath DIR  Path to the output package directory.